 employees in New York's state-run savings plan.
 To build from that

 momentum, New York must expand the program to include the self-employed

 thereby helping even more working New Yorkers save for retirement.

 STATE OF NEW YORK

-read once and referred to the Committee on Codes
+REYES, HEVESI, BURGOS, GLICK, SIMON -- read once and referred to the

-AN ACT to amend the election law, in relation to requests for absentee
+AN ACT to amend the general business law, in relation to the secure

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows:

 1 Section 1.
 Section 1300 of the general business law, as added by